tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 ### HTML templates

-We will use fragments of the html code as templates, simply cloning them and connecting with the model.
+We will use fragments of the HTML code as templates, simply cloning them and connecting with the model.

 So a template looks like this: